C-EB/Spam_classifier/README.md

 score.mean()
 ```

-This code block trains a Logistic Regression classifier using a preprocessing pipeline.
+Trains a Logistic Regression classifier using a preprocessing pipeline.

 **Output:**